Home - Book Preview

 What’s eating her?
 Jeff wondered a moment before his earlier good mood evaporated.

-Jeff ran up to his room, pulled on a sweatshirt, and bolted out of the house.
+Jeff ran to his room, pulled on a sweatshirt, and bolted out of the house.
 He couldn’t see Kara when he reached the street.
 He tried to think of where Kara might have gone, then remembered where he’d seen her sitting many times over the last few days.

-“Kara, I want to apologize to you,” he finally said.
 Kara glanced at him with a neutral look.

 “For what?” she asked.

 “I haven’t treated you very well over the past year.”
-She kept quiet when he paused so he pressed forward.
+She kept quiet when he paused, so he pressed forward.
 “I guess I was so focused on trying to change who I was before I got to Thompkins that I kept changing until I turned into a jerk.
 A self-absorbed jerk.”

 “Why do you say that?” she asked.
 “That you’re a jerk?”

 Kara turned back to look at the ocean again.
-She was silent for many moments so Jeff held his tongue and also turned back to the water.
+She was silent for many moments, so Jeff held his tongue and turned back to the water.
 Jeff figured she was preparing a response, but he wasn’t prepared for her to slug him in the shoulder.
 He was surprised by the impact.

 “I HATE YOU!” she screamed at him while tears rolled down her face.